Accelerator Oscillator (AC)

 Accumulation/Distribution Indicator is determined by the changes in price and volume.Alligator

-Alligator indicator is a combination of Balance Lines that use fractal geometry and nonlinear dynamics.
+Alligator Indicator is a combination of Balance Lines that use fractal geometry and nonlinear dynami